Gen AI for Opera: Democratizing AI Model Creation

 First iteration

-In step 1, user defines the the moment they'd like to capture.
-In step 2, user marks whether the phrases are true or false examples of the moment they'd like to define.
-Then lastly in step 3, user reviews the model predictions.
+In step 2, the user marks whether the phrases are true or false examples of the moment they'd like to define.

 Two main feedback on the first iteration:

-Too many technical jargons
+Too much technical jargon

 Simplicity causing uncertainty

-1. Too many technical jargons
+1. Too much technical jargon

 2. Simplicity causing uncertainty

-Condensing the entire process into just three steps felt reductive to both end-users and the ML team.
+Condensing the process into just three steps felt reductive to both end-users and the ML team.
 Users doubted whether such simplification could maintain quality standards, while ML Engineers and Researchers wanted to cultivate deeper understanding rather than oversimplifying.

 Final Design